 The total costs of accidents at work and work-related ill health are not equally divided between the different players.
-Employers, workers and society as a whole all bear part of the burden related to absenteeism and ill health.
 For victims of accidents absence from work means lower income, especially if the absence is lengthy.
-Workers also face additional expenditure on medical treatment and suffer loss of welfare in the form of pain, grief and suffering.
 The costs due to loss of income were estimated at 1.18 billion euros and the other costs, such as non-reimbursed costs of health care or rehabilitation, at around 0.18 billion euros in EU-15 in 2000.

 Employers face costs linked to sick pay, loss of productivity and replacement of the absent workers, which could have a negative impact on the company's competitive position.
+The burden of accidents and ill health goes beyond the costs of absenteeism.
+Just a small proportion of the costs that arise following an accident or incident is covered by insurance.